 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
 As such, it is uncertain as to the full magnitude that the pandemic will have on the Company's financial condition, liquidity, and future results of operations.
 Management is actively monitoring the global situation and the resulting impact on its financial condition, liquidity, operations, suppliers, industry, and workforce.
-Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, it is extremely challenging for the Company to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, and liquidity for fiscal year 2020.
-March year-to-date syndicated market data for the United States shows a number of manufacturers' sell-through at retail substantially up, and others down, vs. prior year.
-How long these trends continue, and whether they represent a pulling forward of future sales or a deferment of intended sales remains to be seen.
+Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Company is unable to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, and liquidity for fiscal years 2020 and 2021.
+Beginning in China and moving throughout the world, 2020 has seen the full spectrum of stay-at-home orders and retail closures to reduced retailer hours and focus on "essential" items to some markets trying to take a business-as-usual approach.
+In addition, published data has indicated a similar wide range in some toy categories significantly outperforming last year's comparable period sales while others lag behind, which is at least partly due to drastic changes in purchase occasions (e.g., staying at home with family in the backyard vs. attending a school acquaintance's birthday party).